BODY DESIGN & STRUCTURE

 5 MPH BUMPERS

-To minimize repair costs in minor, low-speed collisions, the RL has 5-mph bumpers front and rear that are designed to absorb low speed impacts without causing any structural damage to the body panels or chassis.
+To minimize repair costs in minor, low-speed collisions, the RL has "5-mph bumpers" front and rear that are designed to absorb low speed impacts without causing any structural damage to the body panels or chassis.

-The elimination of undesirable noise, vibration and harshness (NVH) was of primary concern to development engineers.
-Virtually everything that could be the source of these traits was scientifically reviewed and modified during the planning and prototype phases.
+The elimination of undesirable noise, vibration and harshness (NVH) for the RL was of primary concern to development engineers.
+Virtually everything that could be the source of such NVH traits was scientifically reviewed and modified during the planning and prototype phases.